ginstrom/paladin-novel/cline_docs/characters.md

     *   Captured by slavers along with her brother Dax (Ch 4).
     *   Rescued by Gond, Pell, and Sim (Ch 4).
     *   Taken to the hidden way-station for safety (Ch 4).
-    *   Expresses gratitude to Gond before he departs for Darach (Ch 4).
+    *   Expresses gratitude to Gond before he departs for Blackwater (Ch 4).
     *   Becomes part of valley settlement community (Ch 8-21).
     *   Helps distribute arrows during major battle (Ch 17).
 *   **Relationships:**